anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The pledge SHOULD by default only respond to requests from nodes it can authenticate (such as registrar agent), once the pledge is enrolled with CA certificates and a matching domain certificate.

-# TODO Artifacts

-## Voucher-Request Artifact {#voucher-request-prm-yang}

-{{I-D.ietf-anima-rfc8366bis}} extends the voucher-request as defined in {{!RFC8995}} to include additional fields necessary for handling bootstrapping in the pledge-responder-mode.
-These additional fields are defined in {{tpvr}} as:

-* agent-signed-data to provide a JSON encoded artifact from the involved Registrar-Agent, which allows the registrar to verify the Registrar-Agent's involvement
-* agent-provided-proximity-registrar-cert to provide the registrar certificate visible to the Registrar-Agent, comparable to the registrar-proximity-certificate used in {{!RFC8995}}
-* TODO[where used?
-LDevID?] agent-signing certificate to optionally provide the Registrar-Agent signing certificate.

-Examples for the application of these fields in the context of a PVR are provided in {{pvr}}.

 # IANA Considerations {#iana-con}